Bleu-Box/gaunt-roguelike/README.md

 - Centipede (orange 'c'): Centipedes are fast, fairly strong, and have a nasty sting.
 - Red Centipede (red 'c'): Red centipedes are like normal centipedes, but their sting also poisons the player.
 - Goblin (green 'g'): Goblins are like kobolds, but stronger.
+- Nenn (bluish 'n'): Nenns are similar to goblins, but resist magic.
+- Yrch (grey 'y'): Yrches are stronger goblin variants that sometimes wield a poison blade.
 - Bright (yellow 'b'): Brights are terrifyingly fast and strong.
 It's rare to survive an encounter with one.

 ## Magical Effects